tobyhodges/fair-research-software/episodes/03-version-control.md

 Below are the `diff`s of two commits.
 A `diff` shows the differences in a file (or files!) compared to the previous commit in the history so you can what has changed.
+The lines that begin with `+`s represent additions, and the lines that begin with `-`s represent deletions.
 Compare these two commit `diff`s.
 Can you understand what the commit author was trying to achieve in each commit?
 How many changes have they tried to make in each commit?
 Discuss in pairs or small groups.

 <!-- FIXME: Figure out if ```diff would show diff colours here -->
 1. ```bash